franciscoabsampaio/socialgpt/README.md

 Simulate and iterate, refining agent behavior as they engage in increasingly complex negotiations.

+## G2P (Grapheme to Phoneme) Tokenization

+reference 1: pg 10/10

+### References

+1. **2022.** Xinjian Li and Florian Metze and David R Mortensen, Shinji Watanabe and Alan W Black. *Zero-shot Learning for Grapheme to Phoneme Conversion with Language Ensemble.*

 ## Emotion Models

 Many approaches have been proposed for modelling emotions: